What to Wear to Yoga

 Light, breathable fabrics that are fast-drying and sweat-wicking should be a vital component of any yoga outfit you wear.
 Keep reading to get a recommendation on the best fabrics to look for.

 Whatever position you find yourself in during a yoga class, your outfit needs to support your body.
 This is particularly important for your sports bra.
-Even if your yoga isn't high-intensity, it's still important that you wear clothes that don't need constant adjusting; clothes that keep your body supported from the beginning to the end of the class.
+Even if your yoga isn’t high-intensity, it’s still important that you wear clothes that don’t need constant adjusting; clothes that keep your body supported from the beginning to end of class.
 For example, a sports bra with adjustable straps, a thicker material like Dri-FIT and wide coverage will be more supportive than a thinner, pull-over sports bra.
-Look for activewear with similar features—adjustable straps to fit your body's proportions, form-fitting materials that stay in place and a high waistband.
+Look for activewear with similar features — adjustable straps to fit your body’s proportions, form-fitting materials that stay in place and a high waist band.